 Once you’ve collected actionable data, make improvements where possible.
 For any desired improvements that you are unable to make, be sure to explain why (e.g. timing, cost, redundant to other initiatives, etc.).
 All organizations aren't the same, and recognition programs should be tailored to your team.
 As you develop your program, consider how much admin time is available to administer it and how your employees work.

-Read more about employee recognition best practices in our article The Art and Science of Recognition: 5 Best Practices for Employee Recognition Programs.
+Read more about employee recognition best practices in our article 5 Best Practices for Employee Recognition Programs.

 Implementing a successful employee recognition program might seem imposing, but by following the above advice, you can simplify and streamline your efforts.
 In the next chapter, we'll discuss aspects of tools that can make implementation even better for your team.